Pashmina (material): Products

+to full- sized shawl measuring 40 in x 80 in (100 cm x 200 cm), large shawls measuring 45 in x 90 in (114 cm x 228 cm), and XL shawls measuring 54 in x 108 in (137 cm x 274 cm).

 A craze for pashmina shawls, known as shahmina in Kashmir, in the mid-1990s resulted in high demand for the raw material, so demand exceeded supply.
 When these shawls rose into fashion prominence during the era, they were marketed dubiously.
 In the consumer markets, pashmina shawls have been redefined as a shawl/wrap with cashmere and cashmere/silk, notwithstanding the actual meaning of pashmina.
 Some shawls marketed as pashmina shawls contain (sheep) wool, while other unscrupulous companies marketed artificial fabrics such as viscose and others as "pashmina" with deceptive marketing statements such as "authentic viscose pashmina".

 The word "pashmina" is not a labelling term recognized by law in the United States where it is considered another term for cashmere.
 According to the U.S. Federal Trade Commission:

 Some manufacturers use the term pashmina to describe an ultra fine cashmere fiber; others use the term to describe a blend of cashmere and silk.
 The FTC encourages manufacturers and sellers of products described as pashmina to explain to consumers, on a hangtag, for example, what they mean by the term.As with all other wool products, the fiber content of a shawl, scarf or other item marketed as pashmina must be accurately disclosed.
 For example, a blend of cashmere and silk might be labeled 50% Cashmere, 50% Silk or 70% Cashmere, 30% Silk, depending upon the actual cashmere and silk content.
 If the item contains only cashmere, it should be labeled 100% Pashmina or All Cashmere by the Wool Act or regulations.

+The earliest shawls had no particular motifs but they had striped in various colours.
+As time passed, the weavers derived inspiration from nature.
+Many floral motifs emerged.
+There is a strong Persian influence in the designs.
+There are few remnants of the mid 19th century European influence as well.
+Chand-dar or Moon shawl had a medallion in the center and quarters in the corner.
+The patterns almost covered the ground colour.
+Various butis and badam shapes are the popular motifs.